Part 6: The Therapist…

 Image Credit: Mikhail Nilov

-We shared our concerns about Pierce, how he opened up to us not long after the school year started (Grade 2, age 7) and told us that he was starting to experience anxiety at school, and that he he found learning and school work stressful.
+We shared our concerns about Pierce, how he opened up to us not long after the school year started (Grade 2, age 7) and told us that he was starting to experience anxiety at school, and that he found learning and school work stressful.
 I talked about how we considered perhaps Pierce just needed more time for adjustment, given that second grade was a huge leap in learning expectations, and how we both quickly realized that his level of anxiety seemed to grow and it wasn’t something that we could easily alleviate.

 We shared how my husband employed meditation, mindful breathing, running him to school every morning to curb his energy and slow his mind to help him focus on learning with some success.
 We shared how we talked as a family, how we talked openly and tried to work through his anxieties and explore the root cause of them.
 We also shared that some days were more successful than others, and how many days ended with Pierce trying to convince us that he needed an emotional support dog to bring to school to manage his anxieties.
 IF it doubled as security and licked bullies into submission, he would be okay with that too.
 We had always hoped to foster a love of learning in our son, but the anxiety was taking away from that.
 For my husband, there were some other things that he wanted from therapy in addition to helping Pierce with his anxiety.
-One was to help his focus (I’ll address that in another post), two, was to learn to let go of frustrations, and three, was to calm his desire to control, or rather, micromanage situations.
+One was to help his focus (I’ll address that in another post), two, was to learn to let go of frustrations at school, and three, was to calm his desire to control, or rather, micromanage situations.

 Thereapist’s Resource Titles: